Over the past few years, the term “body positivity” has taken social media by storm.

 Niki and Sammy Albon have made several videos explaining their weight loss journey.
-The twins say they make these types of videos to give viewers someone to look up to – to help people who feel stuck, lost and sad in their current situation.
+The twins say they make these types of videos to give viewers someone to look up to if they feel stuck, lost, and sad in their current situation.

 The pair aren’t ashamed of their past and they admit that it makes them who they are today, which we think is wonderful.
 Their videos on body confidence teach us that perseverance is key, and that if we really want something, we need stick at it.
 The twins say that, no matter what you look like, some people will always try and bring you down.
 A harsh truth, but something we should all remember when we’re feeling down.

 We think one of the most important things the twins have said regarding body confidence is, “If you’re happy, that’s what matters”.
 Would someone be able to print that on a t-shirt for us?